 Back Pain & Stiffness

 Back pain and stiffness can also occur after a whiplash injury.
-Even though the whiplash primarily affected your head and neck, symptoms can also occur in your upper back and into your shoulders.
+Even though the whiplash primarily affects your head and neck, symptoms can also occur in your upper back and into your shoulders.
 Your upper back and shoulders support your head and neck, so any injury or damage can put additional pressure and strain on your back.

 Tingling & Numbness in Extremities

 The stress and strain on your muscles can cause them to become weak after an injury like whiplash.
 The muscles in other parts of the body can be affected by a whiplash injury.
-Delayed whiplash symptoms can cause tingling and numbness when nerves in the neck are impacted by the injury.
+Late whiplash syndrome symptoms can cause tingling and numbness when nerves in the neck are impacted by the injury.
 You may notice a pins and needles sensation that extends into your arms after a whiplash injury.

 Severe Headaches